ilg-deprecated/riscv-none-gcc-build/gnu-mcu-eclipse/info/BUILD-osx.md

+# GNU MCU Eclipse RISC-V Embedded GCC build

-This package was build on an OS X machine, using the script provided in the GNU MCU Eclipse build-scripts git.
+This package was build on an OS X machine, using the script provided in the GNU MCU Eclipse [riscv-gcc-build.git](https://github.com/gnu-mcu-eclipse/riscv-gcc-build) project.

+## How to build?

 To build the latest version of the package please use the script from: